Downside of Competitive Mentality

 I am simply exploring the ways of becoming a better human being.
 It's not a hobby but a way of life, as I can't see myself just as a part of statistics of eating, working, sleeping, procreating, retiring, and gracefully dying.

-In the spirit of all this, I am far from ever competing with others about my personal importance.
-So, if anyone ever gets an opposite impression - I'm glad to give it to them in advance in writing - THEY WIN.
+In the spirit of all this, I am far from ever competing with others with my personal importance.
+So, if anyone ever gets an opposite impression---I'm glad to give it to them in advance right here in writing---THEY WIN (and I don't lose).

 The Source of Real Power